x-limitless-x/blakedrumm.com/_posts/2021-12-29-request-offline-certificate-for-workgroup-agent.markdown

 You may also notice that the Private Key for the Certificate is missing: \
 ![Certificate Private Key Missing](/assets/img/posts/certificate-private-key-notpresent.png)

-You will need to run the following command in an Administrator Command Prompt to restore the Keyspec and Private Key:
+You may need to run the following command in an Administrator Command Prompt to restore the Keyspec and Private Key:
 ```
 certutil -repairstore my 1f00000008c694dac94bcfdc4a000000000008
 ```